sparkflows/sparkflows-docs/docs/tutorials/analytics/transaction-data-analytics.rst

    :align: center
    :width: 60%

-Analysing using graph
+Analysing using Graph
 ---------------------

-It help to analyse using graph with Graph grouped by column brand and count.
+It helps to analyse using graph with Graph grouped by column brand and count.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^